 - Add insulation to the pipes to provide an extra layer of protection against the winter cold;

 - Seal air leaks and insulate the areas of your home where water pipes run to keep frigid air away;

 - Let a few faucets drip whenever the outside temperatures fall below zero.
 The running water, especially if warm, will not allow the pipes to freeze;

 - If you will be away for more than a couple of days, take adequate measures to prevent the pipes from freezing while you are not home – shut off the main water supply, leave the heating on low, keep the heat tape thermostat to 55 degrees or higher, make sure the warm air can circulate around the pipes, etc.

 The efficiency of different leak proofing methods depends on several specific factors – climatic conditions in the area, quality of the building materials and the construction work, condition of the existing plumbing system, efficiency of the HVAC system, air tightness of the building, etc. Home waterproofing, however, is certain to save you from a lot of trouble, whatever the specific circumstances in your case, so it should be among your top priorities.

-If water still leaks inside despite your efforts, call water damage restoration professionals at the first signs of water damage in your home – they will handle the problem in a quick and efficient manner and will give you practical tips on how to best leak proof your house.
+If water still leaks inside despite your efforts, call water damage cleanup and restoration professionals at the first signs of water damage in your home – they will handle the problem in a quick and efficient manner and will give you practical tips on how to best leak proof your house.